 You’ve worked in kitchens in Chile, the U.K., Australia and the U.S.—tell me about the differences in kitchen culture in each country?
 Did you run into any gender-based challenges?
 How did you handle that?

 I was recently on a panel and the topic was kitchen culture, and I had to really think about my experiences in different kitchens.
 When asked, “What was the best kitchen you ever worked in?”
 I thought: I don’t think that there’s a period in my career where I could say, “Wow those 2½ years were amazing.”
 I think that would be a lie.
 Everyone knows that working in a kitchen is really hard, especially in the beginning.
 But you have to develop a thick skin.

-Working in a kitchen, in general, is hard.
+Working in a kitchen is hard.
 As you move up and have some kind of notoriety, sometimes people can be kind of jealous.
 I was lucky—I didn’t experience anyone judging me out loud because I was a woman or an immigrant—at least, not to my face.
 It happened only once in England, many years ago.
 There was this guy who said to me “So you’re here stealing jobs in England.”
 I looked at him and said, “Why would you say that?”
 I had a very sweet [male] workmate who straight away defended me, saying, “She’s amazing.
 She does a better job than many of the lads right here.”